 set PATH=C:\jdk1.6.0_15\bin;%PATH% set JAVA_HOME=C:\jdk1.6.0_15

-Alternatively, on Windows NT/2000/XP, you could also right-click on My Computer, select Properties, then Advanced, then Environment Variables.
-Then, you would update the PATH value and press the OK button.
+Alternatively, on Windows NT/2000/XP, you will have to right-click on My Computer, select Properties → Advanced → Environment Variables.
+Then, you will have to update the PATH value and click the OK button.

-On Unix (Solaris, Linux, etc.), if the SDK is installed in /usr/local/jdk1.6.0_15 and you use the C shell, you would put the following into your .cshrc file.
+On Unix (Solaris, Linux, etc.), if the SDK is installed in /usr/local/jdk1.6.0_15 and you use the C shell, you will have to put the following into your .cshrc file.

 setenv PATH /usr/local/jdk1.6.0_15/bin:$PATH setenv JAVA_HOME /usr/local/jdk1.6.0_15

-Alternatively, if you use an Integrated Development Environment (IDE) like Borland JBuilder, Eclipse, IntelliJ IDEA, or Sun ONE Studio, compile and run a simple program to confirm that the IDE knows where you installed Java, otherwise do proper setup as given document of the IDE.
+Alternatively, if you use an Integrated Development Environment (IDE) like Borland JBuilder, Eclipse, IntelliJ IDEA, or Sun ONE Studio, you will have to compile and run a simple program to confirm that the IDE knows where you have installed Java.
+Otherwise, you will have to carry out a proper setup as given in the document of the IDE.

-You can download the latest version of Apache Commons Logging API from http://commons.apache.org/logging/.
-Once you downloaded the installation, unpack the binary distribution into a convenient location.
-For example in C:\commons-logging-1.1.1 on windows, or /usr/local/commons-logging-1.1.1 on Linux/Unix.
-This directory will have following jar files and other supporting documents etc.
+You can download the latest version of Apache Commons Logging API from https://commons.apache.org/logging/.
+Once you download the installation, unpack the binary distribution into a convenient location.
+For example, in C:\commons-logging-1.1.1 on Windows, or /usr/local/commons-logging-1.1.1 on Linux/Unix.
+This directory will have the following jar files and other supporting documents, etc.

 Step 3 - Setup Eclipse IDE

 All the examples in this tutorial have been written using Eclipse IDE.
-So I would suggest you should have latest version of Eclipse installed on your machine.
+So we would suggest you should have the latest version of Eclipse installed on your machine.

-To install Eclipse IDE, download the latest Eclipse binaries from http://www.eclipse.org/downloads/.
-Once you downloaded the installation, unpack the binary distribution into a convenient location.
-For example in C:\eclipse on windows, or /usr/local/eclipse on Linux/Unix and finally set PATH variable appropriately.
+To install Eclipse IDE, download the latest Eclipse binaries from https://www.eclipse.org/downloads/.
+Once you download the installation, unpack the binary distribution into a convenient location.
+For example, in C:\eclipse on Windows, or /usr/local/eclipse on Linux/Unix and finally set PATH variable appropriately.

-After a successful startup, if everything is fine then it should display following result:
+After a successful startup, if everything is fine then it should display the following result −

 Step 4 - Setup Spring Framework Libraries

-At the time of writing this tutorial, I downloaded spring-framework-3.1.0.M2.zip on my Windows machine and when you unzip the downloaded file it will give you directory structure inside C:\spring-framework-3.1.0.M2 as follows.
+At the time of developing this tutorial, spring-framework-4.1.6.RELEASE-dist.zip was downloaded on Windows machine.
+After the downloaded file was unzipped, it gives the following directory structure inside E:\spring.

-You will find all the Spring libraries in the directory C:\spring-framework-3.1.0.M2\dist.
-Make sure you set your CLASSPATH variable on this directory properly otherwise you will face problem while running your application.
-If you are using Eclipse then it is not required to set CLASSPATH because all the setting will be done through Eclipse.
+You will find all the Spring libraries in the directory E:\spring\libs.
+Make sure you set your CLASSPATH variable on this directory properly otherwise you will face a problem while running your application.
+If you are using Eclipse, then it is not required to set CLASSPATH because all the setting will be done through Eclipse.

-Once you are done with this last step, you are ready to proceed for your first Spring Example which you will see in the next chapter.
+Once you are done with this last step, you are ready to proceed to your first Spring Example in the next chapter.